phimage/phimage.github.io/src/content/blog/dap-for-agents.md

 So it's not one arrow or the other.
 It's: DAP when the agent has it, MCP or skills to bridge the ones that don't — ideally over the *same* debug backend underneath.

+> **Update (Aug 10, 2026):** I'm going to actually try that MCP-debug-server side —
+> [**oh-mcp-dap**](https://github.com/phimage/oh-mcp-dap) (a wink at *oh my pi*): an
+> experiment that wraps a DAP backend as an MCP server, so DAP-less agents like
+> Claude Code or Copilot get the same debugging tools omp has natively.
+Same debug
+> backend underneath, exposed the other way round.
+I'll report back.

 ## So which way round?